sfu-dhil/wphp-docs/source/titles.rst

 .. _title-field-firms:

 Firms
-  Linked to the :ref:`Firms <firm-list>`.
+  Linked to the :doc:`Firms <firms>`.
 Includes all printers, publishers, and booksellers listed in the imprint and colophon.

 .. _title-field-self-published: